 Current Members

-Wendy Hoglund, PhD
+Dr. Wendy Hoglund, PhD

-Dr. Wendy Hoglund conducts basic and applied research on social and emotional development in childhood and adolescence.
+Dr. Wendy Hoglund (she/her) conducts basic and applied research on social and emotional development in childhood and adolescence.
 Her research primarily investigates within-group variability in the experiences and adjustment of marginalized and racialized children and adolescents, with a focus on how setting-level influences can promote resiliency among children and adolescents.

 Most typically, her research investigates how the quality of interactions with peers and teachers relate to self-regulation in early childhood and to internalizing symptoms in childhood and adolescence.
 Her applied community-engaged research examines how classroom instructional practices contribute to children’s social and emotional competencies and academic learning.